 Relevant here is <stopparentprocessfirst>

 .
-This tells WinSW to shutdown the parent process first.
-In our case this is useful
+This tells WinSW to shut down the parent process first.
+In our case, this is useful

 because the main process opens a console (java